R. A. Stewart Macalister: Biography

 Macalister was born in Dublin, Ireland, the son of Alexander Macalister, then Professor of Zoology, University of Dublin.
 His father was appointed professor of anatomy at Cambridge University in 1883, and he was educated at The Perse School and then at St John's College, Cambridge, where in 1892 he graduated as fourteenth junior optime in mathematics.

 Although his earliest interest was in the archaeology of Ireland, he soon developed a strong interest in biblical archaeology.
 Along with Frederick J. Bliss, he excavated several towns in the Shephelah region of Ottoman Palestine from 1898 to 1900.
 Using advances in stratigraphy building on the work of Flinders Petrie, they developed a chronology for the region using ceramic typology.
 Upon Bliss' retirement, Macalister became director of excavations for the Palestine Exploration Fund (PEF) in 1901.

 Line painted in 1900 (at top of image, marked "PEF") by Robert A.S.
 Macalister showing the level of the Dead Sea.

 From 1902 to 1909 he was responsible for the excavations at Gezer, in the modern state of Israel, just west of Jerusalem.
 This was one of the earliest large-scale scientific archaeological excavations in the region.
 The Gezer calendar found there is a very early paleo-Hebrew calendrical inscription.
 Macalister also documents his findings of child sacrifices around the High Place of Gezer, by the Amorites, a tribe of Canaan.
 He associates his findings with biblical records of the sins of the Amorites, which he calls "the iniquity of the Amorites" in his 1906 publication "Bible side-lights from the mound of Gezer".

 Macalister left the field of Biblical archaeology in 1909 to accept a position as professor of Celtic archaeology at University College Dublin, where he taught until his retirement in 1943.
 During this period, he worked at the ancient Irish royal site at the Hill of Tara and was responsible for editing the catalogue of all known ogham inscriptions from Great Britain and Ireland.
 Many of his translations of Irish myths and legends are still widely used today.
 He was elected to the Royal Irish Academy in 1910 and served as their president from 1926 to 1931.
 He was also president of the Royal Society of Antiquaries of Ireland from 1924 to 1928.

-He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife Margaret A. M. Macalister.
+He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his sister Margaret A. M. Macalister.